Using the tracks layer#

 viewer.layers["my_tracks"].tail_length = 3

-Additionally, we can adjust the width of the track in the GUI using the “tail length” slider in the Tracks layer controls.
+Additionally, we can adjust the width of the track in the GUI using the “tail length” slider in the tracks layer controls.

-Setting the track color with properties#
+Setting the track color with features#

-We can color the tracks by mapping colors to the track properties defined in Tracks.properties.
-If we define properties and pass them via the properties keyword argument in the viewer.add_tracks() and napari.view_tracks() methods, we can then select the property we would like to color the tracks by in the “color by” dropdown menu in the Tracks layer controls.
-We can additionally specify the colormap used to map the property value to color via the “colormap” dropdown menu.
+We can color the tracks by mapping colors to the track features defined in Tracks.features.
+If we define features and pass them via the features keyword argument in the viewer.add_tracks and napari.view_tracks() methods, we can then select the feature we would like to color the tracks by in the “color by” dropdown menu in the tracks layer controls.
+We can additionally specify the colormap used to map the feature value to color via the “colormap” dropdown menu.

 import napari